lumingzzz/TinyLIC/README.md

 ### Evaluation
 Pre-trained models can be downloaded in [NJU Box](https://box.nju.edu.cn/d/04ca4e35140f4cec8b4e/).
-The mse optimized R-D results of three popular datasets can be found in [/results](https://github.com/lumingzzz/TinyLIC/tree/main/results) for reference.
+The R-D results of three popular datasets can be found in [/results](https://github.com/lumingzzz/TinyLIC/tree/main/results) for reference.

 An example to evaluate model:
 ```bash